sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

 <a name="SetupTask5"></a>
 #### Setup Task 5 - Activating your Xamarin Account in Visual Studio ####

-> **Note**: If you already activated your Xamarin trial as part of Module 1 you can skip this task.

 In this setup task, you will activate your Xamarin Account in Visual Studio.